 It is of course possible that people living in these areas saw them as unspecial, but this seems odd.
 But it seems more deliberate than happenstance.

 The emptiness of the southwest corner of Penwith seems strange, especially since Carn Lês Boel marks the end of the Michael line, Tol Pedn is the southwesternmost point of the whole of Britain, and the cliffside gallery of simulacra at Pordenack Point, with more at Tol Pedn, are all rather special.
-In fact, this impressive succession of headlands can be seen as a kind of clifftop
+In fact, this impressive succession of headlands can be seen as a kind of clifftop pilgrimage route.

 But then, we cannot rule out the possibility that the ancients might have left this area inland of the headlands relatively empty precisely because they saw it to be special, perhaps an abode of spirits where humans were guests.

 It is also noticeable that, at Tol Pedn, Britain's southwestermost point, and also at the end of the Lizard peninsula, the southernmost point of mainland Britain, there are no greatly significant known ancient sites.
-Tol Pedn is, however, some sort of cliff sanctuary
+Tol Pedn is, however, some sort of cliff sanctuary.

-Emptyish areas 2:
+Emptyish areas 2: the northeast

 Around St Ives, westwards along the north coast toward Zennor and southwards from St Ives toward Lelant, there is another significant gap.
 There are cairns on top of Rosewall Hill, above St Ives, but down below it's empty.